eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/DCM-Kit/adoption-view/use-case/business-process.md

 ### Linking Capacity Groups to Material Demands

-For a functional Capacity Group, the supplier must link either directly or indirectly Material Demand:
+For a functional Capacity Group, the supplier must link it directly or indirectly to a Material Demand:

 - **Direct linking** means that the Capacity Group links at least one Material Demand
-- **Indirect linking** means that the Capacity Group links to another Capacity Group which links at least one Material Demand (this way of linking Capacity Groups to Material Demand is considered as "**Nesting**" of Capacity Groups).
-For more details see chapter “nesting”
+- **Indirect linking** means that the Capacity Group links to another Capacity Group which links at least one Material Demand.
+This is also refered to as **nesting**.

 #### Direct Linking

 ![Direct Linking](./resources/business-process_DirectLinking.svg)
 ![Direct Linking Legend](./resources/business-process_DirectLinking_Legend.svg)

 *Figure: Capacity group structure with linked material demand*

 <!--